RicardoAzuul/RicardoAzuul.github.io/README.md

 - A list of events.
 - A list of resources for gamemasters.
 - Inspirational images and texts to entice users to come visit.
 - A short text about roleplaying and the Roleplay Cafe to entice new visitors.

 #### Structure
-How is the information structured and how is it logically grouped?

-Interaction design and information design

 All pages should have the same navigation bar and footer:
-- the navigation bar contains links to all the pages, as well as the home page
+- the navigation bar contains links to all the pages, as well as the home page.
-- the footer contains the Roleplay Cafe's address and social links
+- the footer contains the Roleplay Cafe's address and social links.

+Initially I was going to have separate pages for the information for players, gamemasters and newbies, but I've decided to combine those into one page, using tab navigation to switch between the sections.

 <ins>The Home Page</ins>
 - a hero image to inspire visitors of the site to visit the Cafe.